In this problem we are faced with an apparently easy area problem, but it has gone horribly wrong! What happened?

 I took the graph y=4x+7 and performed four transformations.
 Can you find the order in which I could have carried out the transformations?

 Can you work out which processes are represented by the graphs?

-A collection of short Stage 4 problems on graphs of functions.
+A collection of short problems on straight line graphs.

 A triangle of area 64 square units is drawn inside the parabola $y=k^2-x^2$.
 Find the value of $k$.

 Can you find the gradients of the lines that form a triangle?

 Use the information about the triangles on this graph to find the coordinates of the point where they touch.

 Which of these lines comes closer to the origin?